2035 Transportation Plan

 ¿Qué es el Plan del Sistema de Transporte (TSP, por sus siglas en inglés)?i usted habla español, favor de marcar aqui.

 The Washington County Transportation System Plan 2014, formerly known as the TSP 2035, was developed in two phases.
 The first phase resulted in A-Engrossed Ordinance 768 which outlines the goals, objectives and strategies for the transportation system and provided a framework for the second phase and ordinance.
 The second phase involved the development of a set of maps identifying specific recommendations for all elements of the county's transportation system, including public transit, bicycles, pedestrians, freight and the functional classification and desired number of lanes on county roads.
-This information was formalized in A-Engrossed Ordinance 783.
+This information was formalized in A-Engrossed Ordinance 783, along with a Technical Appendix - Capital Project Candidate list.
+A-Engrossed Ordinance 799 made some changes to the earlier TSP 2014 ordinances and maps.

-The Washington County TSP 2014 resulted in two new ordinances that became effective December 1, 2014:
+The Washington County TSP 2014 resulted in three ordinances:

 TSP 2014 Maps